Up to 60% off sofas & mattresses — limited‑time deals.

 Plush, comfortable surface feel More partner disturbance than quieter hybrids

-Stable support core for a “traditional” sleep Edges compress when seated for a while
+Stable support core with a classic spring feel Edges compress when you sit there for longer

 Good ease of movement Cooling is average for very hot sleepers